noop-inc/noop-sample-app-covid-19-mobility/README.md

-# Noop Sample Application COVID-19 Mobility Dashboard
+# Noop Sample Application | COVID-19 Mobility Dashboard
-#### Built for Noop with Node.js, Vue.js, Express.js, DynamoDB, Python
+#### Leveraging the Noop platform to easily run an application built with Node.js, Vue.js, Express.js, DynamoDB and Python.

 ### Table of Contents
 - [What is Noop?](#what-is-noop)